kubecost/docs/aws-amp-integration.md

  |jq
 ```

-Output should contain a json entry similar to the following.
+The output should contain a JSON entry similar to the following.

-Note the cluster_id should match the value of `kubecostProductConfigs.clusterName`)
+The value of `cluster_id` should match the value of `kubecostProductConfigs.clusterName`.

 ```json
 {